 The management of pseudoaneurysms is similar to the treatment for aneurysms.

-However, small pseudoaneurysms with narrow necks can sometimes can be treated with an injection of thrombin, a drug used to control minor bleeding, or with ultrasound compression. i,iii,iv
+However, small pseudoaneurysms with narrow necks can sometimes can be treated with an injection of thrombin, a drug used to control minor bleeding, or with ultrasound compression (1, 3, 4).

 Large pseudoaneurysms, and those that do not resolve using thrombin injections or ultrasound compression may require surgical repair.
-Surgical intervention is done to prevent further enlargement and other complications, such as rupture. ii
+Surgical intervention is done to prevent further enlargement and other complications, such as rupture.
+(2)

 Aneurysms and pseudoaneurysms are not uncommon complications for patients with AV fistulas or AV grafts.
-Knowing the early warning signs and symptoms and understanding the treatment options for these complications is key in recovering from them.
+Knowing the early warning signs and symptoms and understanding the treatment options for these complications is key in treating them and salvaging the access.

 i Clark, T.W., and Abraham, R.J.
 (2000).
 Thrombin injection for treatment of brachial artery pseudoaneurysm at the site of a hemodialysis fistula: report of two patients.
 Cardiovasc Intervent Radiol, 23: 396–400